edmundmiller/edmundmiller.dev/src/content/post/emacs-snakefmt.md

 ---
-title: Formatting Snakemake files Using snakefmt in Emacs
+title: Formatting Snakemake using snakefmt in Emacs using Apheleia
-description: Formatting Snakemake files Using snakefmt in Emacs using Apheleia
+description: Formatting Snakemake snakefmt in Emacs using Apheleia
 draft: true
 publishDate: "2024-06-10"
 tags: ["emacs", "snakemake"]